LlamzonAmazon/Minesweeper/README.md

-# Welcome to my Mineweeper Game!
+# Welcome to my Mineweeper game!

 This game was suprisingly easy to make given my experience with C and Qt Creator's amazing features.